 Another example is provided by Times Mirror Co. v.
-Superior Court.220 In that case, the Los Angeles Times sought copies of the governor's appointment calendars and argued that "in a democratic society, the public is entitled to know how [the governor] performs his duties "221 Disclosure of who the governor met with would reveal who was influencing his decisions.
-The governor argued disclosure of his calendar would reveal his deliberative process, and could discourage certain people from meeting with him.
-In balancing these interests, the California Supreme Court concluded that nondisclosure was justified, reasoning that "if the public and the governor were entitled to precisely the same information, neither would likely receive it."222 The court added that the "massive weight" of the request (five years' worth of calendars), outweighed whatever merit there was in favor of disclosure.223 The court noted, however, that there may be circumstances under which the public interest in specific information is more compelling, and such a specific, focused request might tip the scales in favor of disclosure.224
+Superior Court.221 In that case, the Los Angeles Times sought copies of the Governor's appointment calendars and argued that "in a democratic society, the public is entitled to know how [the governor] performs his duties "222 Disclosure of who the Governor met with would reveal who was influencing his decisions.
+The Governor argued disclosure of his calendar would reveal his deliberative process, and could discourage certain people from meeting with him.
+In balancing these interests, the California Supreme Court concluded that nondisclosure was justified, reasoning that "if the public and the Governor were entitled to precisely the same information, neither would likely receive it."223 The Court added that the "massive weight" of the request (five years' worth of calendars), outweighed whatever merit there was in favor of disclosure.224 The Court noted, however, that there may be circumstances under which the public interest in specific information is more compelling, and such a specific, focused request might tip the scales in favor of disclosure.225

 Courts have emphasized the need for evidence in order to satisfy the local agency's burden of proof.
 In Citizens for Open Government v.
-City of Lodi, the City of Lodi withheld from the administrative record emails between City staff and the City's consultants regarding preparation of a revised EIR.225 Citizen groups sued, challenging in part the administrative record.
-Lodi argued the emails were exempt from disclosure pursuant to the deliberative process privilege because disclosure would hamper "candid dialogue and a testing and challenging of the approaches to be taken."226
+City of Lodi, the City of Lodi withheld from the administrative record emails between City staff and the City's consultants regarding preparation of a revised EIR.226 Citizen groups sued, challenging in part the administrative record.
+Lodi argued the emails were exempt from disclosure pursuant to the deliberative process privilege because disclosure would hamper "candid dialogue and a testing and challenging of the approaches to be taken."227

-The Court of Appeal disagreed, finding that Lodi had failed to establish the conditions for creating the privilege, because Lodi had done nothing more than cite the policy behind the deliberative process privilege without explaining why the facts in this particular case justified invocation of the privilege.227 However, because the Court of Appeal was deciding the case under the California Environmental Quality Act ("CEQA"), and not the Public Records Act, the Court found there was no prejudice and refused to reverse the lower court's ruling.228
+The Court of Appeal disagreed, finding that Lodi had failed to establish the conditions for creating the privilege, because Lodi had done nothing more than cite the policy behind the deliberative process privilege without explaining why the facts in this particular case justified invocation of the privilege.228 However, because the Court of Appeal was deciding the case under the California

-220 Times Mirror Co., 53 Cal.
-3d at 1344.

-221 Id.

-222 Id. at 1345.

-223 Id.

-224 Id. at 1345-1346.

-225 Citizens for Open Government v.
+226 Citizens for Open Government v.
 City of Lodi, 205 Cal.
 App.
 4th 296, 305 (3 Dist.
 2012).

-226 Id. at 306.

-227 Id. at 307.